oracle-livelabs/oci/cd3-automation-toolkit/setup-the-toolkit/setup-the-toolkit.md

 2. **Accept** the terms and conditions, fill in the details like the Network, Compartment, VM name, shape etc., for the workVM to be created.

-   >Important!:  It is recommended to refrain from using 0.0.0.0/0 as Source CIDR to access the VM to maintain a secure environment.
+   >**Important:** It is recommended to refrain from using 0.0.0.0/0 as Source CIDR to access the VM to maintain a secure environment.
 Instead just provide the specific IP/CIDR from where you are going to access the VM.

 3. Check the **Run Apply** box at the bottom and click on **Create**.

 4. After the Apply job is successful, **Click** on the Job and scroll down to the end of logs.

-5. Find the details for the created VM and commands to be executed to login to the toolkit container.
+5. Find the details for the **created VM** and commands to be executed to login to the toolkit container.

    Below is a sample output: